austinkregel/laravel-abstract/README.md

 ### Security

-If you discover any security related issues, please email freek@kregel.be instead of using the issue tracker.
+If you discover any security related issues, please email github@austinkregel.com instead of using the issue tracker.

 ## License